lyotvincent/Lasso-ARE/README.md

 This repository is the methodology part of the PARE (Lasso-ARE) package, which integrates for interactive selection and high-resolution reclustering of single-cell and spatial omics data.

+## Reproducing Figures from the Paper

+We provide the source code and dataset structures to reproduce the key findings and figures presented in our paper.
+You can find them in the [figures_res](figures_res) folder.
+Please refer to the notebooks in each folder for details on how to generate the corresponding figures.

 ## Quick Start Guide

 ### 1. Compiling the C++ Module & Installing Dependencies